validatedpatterns/docs/devsecops/getting-started.md

 # Getting Started Video

 Make sure to set up the `values-secret.yaml` and `values-global.yaml` correctly (see above).
-For a demonstration of the deeployment, click on the image below to launch the video.
+For a demonstration of the deployment, click on the image below to launch the video.

 [![pattern-intro-video](/images/devsecops/acm-governance-policies.png)](https://www.youtube.com/watch?v=5HF_T_u4nkY)